 Film and Television·Film Reviews Wuthering Heights (review) – Fennell captures the book’s emotional scale, but the lack of subtlety is a double-edged sword by Calum Cooper 10th February 2026

-Film and Arts Festivals·Film and Television·Film Reviews·UK Festivals Saltburn (review) – BFI London Film Festival – a wickedly sharp, proudly queer and gloriously decadent film by Neil Baker 12th October 2023
+Film and Arts Festivals·Film and Television·Film Reviews Saltburn (review) – BFI London Film Festival – a wickedly sharp, proudly queer and gloriously decadent film by Neil Baker 12th October 2023

-Film and Television·LGBTQ+·Music and Dance·Stream It or Skip It·TV and Streaming·What to Watch Box Set Binge – a smorgasbord of binge-worthy TV and streaming treats Live 2 days ago by Neil Baker 18th April 2023
+Film and Television·LGBTQ+·Music and Dance·Stream It or Skip It·What to Watch Box Set Binge – a smorgasbord of binge-worthy TV and streaming treats Live 2 weeks ago by Neil Baker 18th April 2023

 Film and Television·Film Reviews High Life (review) – a floating prison spirals out of control, lost somewhere between extinction and creation by Neil Baker 10th May 2019